appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ### Claim Agent Roles

 - Vetting Claim Agent (VCA): Handles KYC/KYB vetting and establishes the SE in the ecosystem.
-- Telephone Number Claim Agent (TNCA): Handles the assignment of telephone numbers to the SE.
+- Right To Use Claim Agent (RTUCA): Handles the assignment of telephone numbers to the SE.
 - Rich Call Data Claim Agent (RCDCA): Provides vetting and validation of Rich Call Data claims.
 - Consent Claim Agent (CCA): Handles consent claims for allowing SE's to call or message specific telephone numbers.